-(d) To apply a gender perspective, including through the identification of gender-specific vulnerabilities; and, either unable or unwilling to ensure access to safe water to all.
-While business has played some role in the area of service delivery it does not have obligations under international human rights law concerning access to water.
+(d) To apply a gender perspective, including through the identification of gender-specific vulnerabilities; and, concerning access to water.
 There are also legitimate questions about business' capacity, expertise, mandate, and authority to provide water to all.

 (e) To work in close coordination, while avoiding unnecessary duplication, with other special procedures and subsidiary organs of the Council, relevant United Nations bodies and the treaty bodies, and taking into account the views of other stakeholders, including relevant regional human rights mechanisms, national human rights institutions, civil society organizations and academic institutions.